 Classification of legal vision impairment has significant ramifications for the individual who has decreased vision as well as government agencies who regulate activities based on the level of vision.
 A claimant’s medical records and eye examination by an ophthalmologist may be utilized to establish a level of vision that determines whether or not the level of vision qualifies as legal vision impairment.

 The definition of legal blindness various among various governmental agencies and among countries.
-The most widely accepted definition of blindess is based on a presentation by Edward Jackson, A.C.
+The most widely accepted definition of blindness is based on a presentation by Edward Jackson, A.C.
 Snell, and Harry S. Gradle at the Eighty-Fifth Annual Session of the American Medical Association (AMA) in Cleveland, Ohio, on June 15, 1934.
 The AMA adpoted the definition of blindness by these highly regarded ophththalmologists as Snellen visual acuity of 20/200 or less in the better eye with corrective glasses or the widest diameter of the visual field subtends an angular distance no greater than 20 degrees in the better eye.
 While this definition is still widely held in North America, the U.S. Congress through Social Security legislation, and a number of government agencies have expanded definitions of legal vision impairment that include partial, moderate and severe impairment

 Types of Vision Impairment

 The most common type of vision impairment is refractive error.
 Refractive error is when light rays are not precisely focused on the retina.
 When light rays are not properly focused, the image is perceived as being blurry.
 The most common forms of refractive error as hyperopia (farsightedness), myopia (nearsightedness), and astigmatism.
 Refractive error is because of issues related to the depth and shape of the eye.
-Another phenomeon that can affect the ability of the eye to properly focus is presbyopia.
+Another phenomenon that can affect the ability of the eye to properly focus is presbyopia.
 In presbyopia, the muscles and lens of the eye became less flexible, resulting in impairment to focus when viewing objects at close range.
 A sufficient amount of presbyopia leads many people to wear reading glasses for proper viewing at close range.
 Decreased vision because of refractive error or presbyopia is usually not considered legal vision impairment since they can be corrected with eyeglasses or contact lenses.

 Legal Vision Impairment